Burt Kanner: Move to Salem, Oregon

 In 1992, he and his wife Mona, whom he married in 1986, moved to Salem, Oregon, where he coached the Club Team at the Albany Aquatics Center for a year.
 He later coached a Master's swim team at the Kroc Center Salem, in Salem, Oregon in 2009.
 He continued to teach High School Math, at a South Salem High School where he taught a total of around fifteen years.
 He would later teach part-time at Chemeketa Community College after 2006.

 Public address announcer

 Kanner began his career as a public address announcer primarily for swimming competitions in 1976, and continued through 2001.
 He served as a swimming announcer for the Pacific-10 conference, California junior college championships, the U.S. short and long-course swimming championships, the World University Games and most impressively for the 1984 summer olympics in Los Angeles.
 He spent 20 years announcing PAC-10 conference meets, and 8 years announcing NCAA Division I meets.

-Praised for his announcing skills, and sporting a deep, smooth, velvety voice, admiring observers praised him for keeping the audience aware of each participant's former achievements, while keeping track of who was in the lead, the pace being set, and strategies that might be used by the leaders.
 He wrote a Handbook on the art of public announcing for swim meets which he submitted to USA Swimming.
 As a highlight to his career, in 1996 he served as the public address announcer for swimming at the 1996 summer Olympics in Atlanta.